An interdisciplinary, collaborative approach that builds technical, strategic and leadership skills.

 The certificate in Integrated Product Design makes a focus on product design feasible for students who are interested in the field from a wide range of disciplines.

-Within each offering there is the opportunity to create an elective curriculum that gives students the opportunity to specialize in one of many fields such as Healthcare Innovations, Biodesign, Robotics and Intelligent Products and User Experience Strategy.
+Within each offering there is the opportunity to create an elective curriculum that gives students the opportunity to specialize in one of many fields such as User Experience Strategy, Robotics and Intelligent Products, Healthcare Innovation and Social Impact.
 View our Sample Tracks for ideas.

 IPD students work on a variety of projects throughout their time at Penn.
 Some are executed over the course of days or weeks; others span two semesters.
 Some are solo endeavors; others are team exercises.
 While pursuing their degrees, students work on both design problems that follow their passions and on real world problems provided by our partners in academia, industry, or the non-profit world.